AMARTYA2020/AMARTYA2020/README.md

 In the city

- Character matters as technical skills can be gained with rigorous and continious effort but not the character
+ Focus 👉Character matters as technical skills can be gained with rigorous and continious effort but not the character

  # 🔭 I’m currently working on ML and Data science and various other projects